Looking at Link Behavior Information

-The question, Just How Smart are Search Engine Robots has been asked with more frequency lately, and a pending patent application published by Google shows how the search engine might be collecting a whole different type of link behavior information about links that are found on the Web.
-Given Google’s move towards building their own Chrome Browser and providing access to web pages via alternative screens such as those on smart phones and other handheld devices and television screens, it makes sense for the search engine to capture this kind of information as well.
+The question, Just How Smart Are Search Engine Robots has been asked with more frequency lately, and a pending patent application published by Google shows how the search engine might be collecting a whole different type of link behavior information about links that are found on the Web.
+Given Google’s move towards building their own Chrome Browser and providing access to web pages via alternative screens such as those on smartphones and other handheld devices and television screens, it makes sense for the search engine to capture this kind of information well.
 The image from the patent filing below shows sections of links, including target and onclick attributes that the search engine might now be indexing.

-When we think about how search engines index content on the Web, it’s usually in the form of a search engine program crawling and collecting information about pages that seem somewhat static, and not the kinds of changes that might happen on those pages if and when links are clicked upon.
+When we think about how search engines index content on the Web, it’s usually in the form of a search engine program crawling and collecting information about pages that seem somewhat static, and not the kinds of changes that might happen on those pages and when links are clicked upon.

 Link behavior information can include such things as:

 - How a link is displayed

 - The location of the link on the page, as a “link placeholder”

 - Whether the selection of a link might launch a new application and/or a new browser window

 - Whether alert messages are generated upon selection of a link

 - Whether a web page (or additional information) associated with a link is opened in an existing browser window by that content into a section or a tab of the browser window, rather than in multiple browser windows